-Students may drop a course without financial penalty up to the date of the first class using the SIS Self-Service website at https://sis.jhu.edu/sswf/, or by submitting the facsimile Add/Drop Form (downloadable from the School of Education's Current Students website at http://www.students.education.jhu.edu/forms/, in person, by fax at 410-516-9817, or by mail to:

-Office of the Registrar Johns Hopkins University School of Education 6740 Alexander Bell Drive, Suite 110 Columbia, MD 21046-2100
+Students may drop a course without financial penalty up to the course start dates using the SIS Self-Service website, or by submitting the facsimile Add/Drop Form (downloadable at http://education.jhu.edu/student-resources/office-of-the-registrar/forms-and-petitions/) in person, by fax at 410-516-9817, or by mail to the Office of the Registrar, Johns Hopkins University, School of Education, 6740 Alexander Bell Drive, Suite 110, Columbia, MD 21046-2100.
+Please note that the registration fee is non-refundable.